-December 1-15 Interviews and site visits held, if necessary
+November 15-30 Interviews and site visits, if necessary

 Applications are reviewed by a committee facilitated by Wasatch Community Gardens.
 Enrollment is limited to 25 participants.
-Applications will be evaluated based on the quality of responses given in the application, including demonstrated community interest, community need, land access, dedication to long-term garden development, commitment to organic and sustainable practices, and interest in participating in the Wasatch Community Gardens Network following graduation.
+Applications will be evaluated based on the quality of the responses given in the application.
+Highest consideration will be given to garden projects that serve low-income communities, projects that demontrate strong community support and gardener interest, and projects with established access to land.
 The review committee may also ask for a follow-up meeting to discuss your project.

 For assistance in preparing an application, or more information, please contact: